UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team35-coral-reef-segmentation.md

 ---
 layout: post
 comments: true
-title: "Semantic Segmentation of Coral Reefs: Evaluating SegFormer, DeepLab, and SAM3.
+title: "Semantic Segmentation of Coral Reefs: Evaluating SegFormer, DeepLab, and SAM3"
-Project Track: Project 1"
 author: Team 35 - Cara Burgess, Maria Campo Martins, Kevin Valencia
 date: 2025-12-13
 ---

-> Semantic Segmentation of Coral Reefs: Evaluating SegFormer, DeepLab, and SAM3
+> [Project Track: Project 1] Deep learning has become a standard tool for dense prediction in environmental monitoring.
+Inthis project, we focus on semantic segmentation of coral reef imagery using the CoralScapes dataset.
+Starting from a pretrained SegFormer-B5 model, we design a coral-specific training pipeline that combines tiling, augmentations, and a CE+Dice loss.
+This yields a modest but consistent improvement in mIoU and qualitative boundary sharpness over the original checkpoint.
+We also run exploratory experiments with DeepLabv3 and SAM3, and discuss practical limitations due to the absence of coral-specific pretraining and limited compute.

 <!--more-->
 {: class="table-of-content"}
 * TOC
 {:toc}

-## Introduction
-Deep learning has become a standard tool for dense prediction in environmental monitoring.
-In this project, we focus on semantic segmentation of coral reef imagery using the CoralScapes dataset.
-Starting from a pretrained SegFormer-B5 model, we design a coral-specific training pipeline that combines tiling, augmentations, and a CE+Dice loss.
-This yields a modest but consistent improvement in mIoU and qualitative boundary sharpness over the original checkpoint.
-We also run exploratory experiments with DeepLabv3 and SAM3, and discuss practical limitations due to the absence of coral-specific pretraining and limited compute.

 ## Main Content
 Coral reefs are under increasing stress from climate change and local human impacts, and